 TDSR sets limits on how much a home buyer can borrow.
-It is capped at 55% (updated 16 Dec 2021) of your gross monthly income.
+It is capped at 55% (as of 16 Dec 2021) of your gross monthly income.
 This aims to encourage prudent borrowing by households and strengthen credit underwriting standards by financial institutions.

 Financial institutions must ensure that borrowers’ monthly repayment for all debts does not exceed 55% of their monthly income.
 This includes the mortgage, credit card bills, car loans, personal loans, and so on.

 How about those with variable income?

 Those who have a variable income, such as self-employed freelancers, can only use 70% of their total income for TDSR calculations.

 Michelle, a freelancer, earns $7,000 a month with an existing car loan of $1,000.[(70% of variable income) x 55%] – outstanding loans = TDSR